-Before returning to the Department of Defense as a political appointee in early 2009, Ms Wormuth was a Senior Fellow in the International Security Program with the Center for Strategic and International Studies (CSIS).
+Before returning to the Department of Defense as a political appointee in early 2009, Ms Wormuth was a Senior Fellow in the International Security Program with the Center for Strategic and International Studies.
 Ms. Wormuth worked on defense and homeland security issues, including emergency response and preparedness matters, homeland security policy development, defense strategy and resources, and the capabilities and readiness of the U.S. military.
 In 2007, she served as the Staff Director for the Independent Commission on the Security Forces of Iraq, also known as “The Jones Commission.”
 As Staff Director, she traveled with the Commission to Iraq, focusing on the readiness of Iraqi police forces.

 Prior to joining CSIS, Ms Wormuth was a Principal at DFI Government Services, a defense consulting firm, where she developed and managed a wide range of projects for government

 Ms. Wormuth began her public service career in the Policy Office of the Office of the Secretary of Defense from 1996 through 2002.
 She served as the French desk officer during and after the September 11 attacks and, from 2000-2001, was the Special Assistant to the Under Secretary for Policy, focusing on defense program and legislative issues.
 Ms. Wormuth spent more than two years in the Strategy office, where she focused on defense strategy, the 1997 Quadrennial Defense Review process and a range of European issues.
 She entered government as a Presidential Management Intern and received a Masters of Public Policy from the University of Maryland.
 She holds a Bachelor of Arts in political science and fine art from Williams College.